 CLAS Residence Requirement

 All students in any major offered by CLAS must complete the 30 semester hour CLAS residence requirement in order to earn a CLAS degree.
 Students must complete a minimum of 30 semester hours of credit from courses administered by the College of Liberal Arts and Sciences or otherwise designated as carrying residence credit.
+All honors courses and courses with CLAS General Education status are counted toward fulfilling the CLAS residence requirement.

 For more information, visit the Requirements for a Bachelor's Degree (CLAS Residence Requirement) policy.